SAP-samples/teched2025-AD166/exercises/ex6/README.md

 📋 **Action Required**: Add controller logic to handle the dialog opening functionality.

-After creating the dialog, you need to implement the coding to open the dialog.
+> 📖 **Context**: After creating the dialog, you need to implement the coding to open the dialog.

+1. **Open the controller file**

-1. Open `keepcool.sensormanager/webapp/controller/Sensors.controller.ts`.
+   Open `keepcool.sensormanager/webapp/controller/Sensors.controller.ts`.

+2. **Implement the dialog opening function**

-2. Implement the `onCustomerSelect` function to open the dialog.
+   Implement the `onCustomerSelect` function to open the dialog.
 It loads the Fragment and sets the required model and properties.

 	***keepcool.sensormanager/webapp/controller/Sensors.controller.ts***